DilanCaro/R-workshop-John-Jay/docs/03-R-Basic-Part3.md

 #> 2     Bob  30  60000
 #> 3 Charlie  35  70000
 ```

+### Exercise 4 {-}

+1. Create a vector `fav_music` with the names of your favorite artists.
+2. Create a vector `num_records` with the number of records you have in
+your collection of each of those artists.
+3. Create a vector `num_concerts` with the number of times you attended a concert of these artists.
+4. Put everything together in a data frame, assign the name `my_music` to this data frame and change the labels of the information stored in the columns to `artist`, `records` and `concerts.`
+5. Extract the variable `num_records` from the data frame `my_music.`
+6. Calculate the total number of records in your collection (for the defined
+set of artists).
+7. Check the structure of the data frame, ask for a `summary.`

 Previously, we exported the data and then imported it .
 Some of you may think, then what is the purpose if we already had the dataframe.
 The prior was just an example, in reality , you would not have the dataframe loaded in R .
 You would only have a csv or a data file that a coworker has shared with you or the data engineer has procured for you.